 A couple days ago I wrote about Digital pharmacy startup ScriptDash which rebranded itself as Alto and acquired the Alto.com domain name in the process.
 There are several reasons why a startup or established company needs to go trough a rebranding but one of the most common reasons is when a company enters into a new line of business or market that is not cohesive to the existing brand identity.
 Remember when Apple was known as Apple Computer?
 As the company evolved into new lines of business beyond computers, the original brand name was too restrictive.
 International expansion, a pivot, new audience, relevance, legal issues or mergers and acquisitions could be other reasons.

 Of course, it’s also possible for businesses to rebrand as they grow bigger.
 The bigger a company gets, the more likely it is that things need to be shaken up slightly to keep things fresh and modern.
 Many busy companies will also look to acquire software as they increase the amount of business they’re doing.
 For example, some companies have already invested in active directory reporting software to help them to ensure that their systems run smoothly.
 This helps them to cope with the added demand of new customers and clients.
+Of course, as businesses get bigger, they will have to process more data.
+To cope with the constant flow of data, some businesses might want to look into stream processing.
+This can help them to increase their efficiency and spot any problems in real-time.
+Businesses can learn more over at https://www.ververica.com/what-is-stream-processing/ if they’re interested.
+Improving business software is a great way to ensure that businesses run effectively, keeping up with new demands.
 When growing a business, rebranding might be a good idea to show the development of the company.

 I thought it would be interesting to look at ten other companies that had the need or desire to rebrand and used this opportunity to upgrade to a better, premium domain name in the process, they might have then worked with a Web Design London firm or someone similar to channel that brand identity into a beautiful website.